23 Of The Best Relationship Goals To Nurture Intimacy

 - Your financial wellness

-This might not sound like a romantic way to spend time together.
+This might not sound like the most romantic way to be together.

 But if you’re actively involving your spouse in planning for a better future together, this can actually be very romantic — especially if one or both of you get very excited about planning things and getting your house in order.